multiply-org/readme/README.md

-This file gives an overviewa bout the repositories in the MULTIPLY organization.
+This file gives an overview about the repositories in the MULTIPLY organization.

 The repositories may be categorized as such: